okand/cv/cv.md

     - Produce [music](#Music)

-    - Work to a brief, well-defined or otherwise, in a production team

     - Administer a Debian, Arch Linux or Ubuntu machine

+    - Work to a brief, well-defined or otherwise, alone or in a production team

 - <a id="working"></a>**…with a fair amount of Googling and/or apologising**